 How Do I Find Extended Care Rehab Programs?

 Your caregivers at your rehab facility will often help you make the transition into a safe aftercare program.
-However, you can also call 800-483-2193 to learn more about the treatment options available to you as well as the extended care programs that many individuals utilize after treatment is over.
-Let us match you with the best options for your needs right now; call today.
+However, you can also call 866-351-3840(Who Answers?) to learn more about the treatment options available to you as well as the extended care programs that many individuals utilize after treatment is over.